oooutlk/clib/README.md

 2. C libraries provides pkg-config file, or its installation is consistent with the assumption of this crate.

+3. The downstream crates of this library should invoke `inwelling::to( "clib" )` in their `build.rs`, and `cargo add --build inwelling` is required.

 # Usage demonstration: step-by-step explanation of tk library metadata

 Sample Cargo.toml files of tcl and tk libraries are in `examples/` folder.
 Let's